-Consolidated Joint Ventures Pass-Through Financing Obligations Partnership Flip , JV Inverted Lease Consolidation Owner consolidated, tenant entity consolid y not Single entity, consolidated Owner and tenant entities consolidated Balance sheet classification Pass-through finar obliga Redeemable ncontrolling interests and noncontrolling interests nc Redeemable ncontrolling interests Revenue from Commercial ITCs Recognized or permission to operate ("P None None Method of calculating investor interest Effective interest me rate thod Greater of HLBV or redemption value Greater of HLBV or redemption value Liability balance as of March 31, 2024 \$ 26 69.9 N/A N/A Noncontrolling interest balance (redeemable or otherwise) as of March 31, 2024 N/A \$ 1,572.7 \$ 5.3
+Consolidated Joint Venture

+Partnership Flip

+Consolidation Single entity, consolidated

+Balance sheet classification Redeen nable noncontrolling interests and noncontrolling interests

+Revenue from Commercial ITCs None

+Method of calculating investor interest Grea ater of HLBV or redemption value

+Liability balance as of March 31, 2025 N/A

+Noncontrolling interest balance (redeemable or otherwise) as of March 31, 2025 \$ 1,482.1

-For further information regarding our investment funds, including the associated risks, see Part II, Item 1A.
-Risk Factors- "Our ability to provide our solar service offerings to customers on an economically viable basis depends in part on our ability to finance these systems with fund investors who seek particular tax and other benefits", Note 10, Pass-Through Financing Obligations, Note 11, VIE Arrangements, and Note 12, Redeemable Noncontrolling Interests to our consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.
+For further information regarding our Funds, including the associated risks, see Part II, Item 1A.
+Risk Factors- "Our ability to provide our solar service offerings to customers on an economically viable basis depends in part on our ability to finance these systems with Fund investors who seek particular tax and other benefits", Note 10, VIE Arrangements, and Note 11, Redeemable Noncontrolling Interests to our consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.